wolfmathias/wildwish-react-mui/README.md

 Users are directed to a button to donate, and the amount suggested is programmatically set based on previous amount donated, amount funded, and the total to complete funding.

+## Contributing

+See planned features and mechanics for builds to contribute, PRs for other features are welcome as well.

+Feel free to change things for performance, security, or style reasons.

+Please comment well :)

 ## Planned features and mechanics

 Full CRUD actions for zookeepers to add animals and keep a wishlist for each one.